 Thus, if you’ve ever wanted to make and burn your own fuel – this is a super useful handbook too.
 If not, we think you’ll find this as charming as we did, anyway.

-You can find Norwegian Wood: Chopping, Stacking, and Drying Wood the Scandinavian Way by Lars Mytting on Amazon.
+You can find Norwegian Wood: Chopping, Stacking, and Drying Wood the Scandinavian Way by Lars Mytting online.

 Love books?
 Don’t miss all our Whole People Book Reviews.